gmawdo/graymamba/README.md

 ----------------

  - Fast Cloning:
    The filesystem intercepts Git clone operations to disassemble repository data into secret shares, enhancing the cloning speed and security.
+Despite continuous disassembly and reassembly, the Git interception feature ensures efficient cloning of git repositories.
-    - Clone a large repository as usual with Git.
+    - Clone a repository as usual with Git.
 The filesystem will handle the disassembly and reassembly processes in the background.

 Security
 --------